Derek Walcott: Reception

 By combining the grammar of vision with the freedom of metaphor, Walcott produces a beautiful style that is also a philosophical style.
-People perceive the world on dual channels, Walcott’s verse suggests, through the senses and through the mind, and each is constantly seeping into the other.
+People perceive the world on dual channels, Walcott's verse suggests, through the senses and through the mind, and each is constantly seeping into the other.
 The result is a state of perpetual magical thinking, a kind of Alice in Wonderland world where concepts have bodies and landscapes are always liable to get up and start talking.

 Kirsch calls Another Life Walcott's "first major peak" and analyzes the painterly qualities of Walcott's imagery from his earliest work through to later books such as Tiepolo's Hound.
 Kirsch also explores the post-colonial politics in Walcott's work, calling him "the postcolonial writer par excellence".
 Kirsch calls the early poem "A Far Cry from Africa" a turning point in Walcott's development as a poet.
 Like Logan, Kirsch is critical of Omeros, which he believes Walcott fails to successfully sustain over its entirety.
 Although Omeros is the volume of Walcott's that usually receives the most critical praise, Kirsch believes Midsummer to be his best book.

-His poetry, as spoken performance, appears briefly in the sampled sounds in the music album of the group Dreadzone.
-Their track entitled "Captain Dread" from the album Second Light incorporates the fourth verse of Walcott's 1990 poem "The Schooner Flight".

 In 2013 Dutch filmmaker Ida Does released Poetry is an Island, a feature documentary film about Walcott's life and the ever-present influence of his birthplace of St Lucia.

 Personal life

-In 1954 Walcott married Fay Moston, a secretary, and they had a son, the St. Lucian painter Peter Walcott.
+In 1954, Walcott married Fay Moston, a secretary, and they had a son, the St. Lucian painter Peter Walcott.
 The marriage ended in divorce in 1959.
 Walcott married a second time to Margaret Maillard in 1962, who worked as an almoner in a hospital.
 Together they had two daughters, Elizabeth Walcott-Hackshaw and Anna Walcott-Hardy, before divorcing in 1976.
 In 1976, Walcott married for a third time, to actress Norline Metivier; they divorced in 1993.
 His companion until his death was Sigrid Nama, a former art gallery owner.

-Walcott was also known for his passion for traveling to countries around the world.
+Walcott was known for his passion for traveling, visiting countries around the world.
 He split his time between New York, Boston, and St. Lucia, and incorporated the influences of different locations into his pieces of work.